DBT-A: Dialectical Behavior Therapy for Adolescents

 Insurance CPT Code: 90791

-Black clock showing the time at 3 o'clock on a white background.
+Black clock icon showing the time as 3 o'clock.

 45-minute Intake session w parent(s) (one-time) - Insurance CPT Code: 90834

-A black clock icon showing the time as a quarter past one.
+Black clock icon displaying the time as 2:00.

 45-minute Treatment Recommendation (one-time) - Insurance CPT Code: 90834

-Black clock icon showing the time is 2 o'clock.
+Black clock face showing time at approximately 3 o'clock.

 45-minute Individual sessions (weekly) -